 If the parents can informally agree to a new child support amount, they can draft an agreement and give it to the judge to be made an official order of the court.
 However, if they cannot agree, a Request for Order seeking a change in the support amount will need to be filed to modify the child support order.

-Remember that even if the parents have an agreement to change the child support order, until the judge signs the order, the exist child support amount has not been changed.
+Remember that even if the parents have an agreement to change the child support order, until the judge signs the order, the existing child support amount has not been changed.
 Informal agreements to modify child support that are not made an official order of the court do not eliminate or change the obligation of the supporting parent to continue to make the payments.
 There are many cases where a parent learns years later that they owe back child support, plus 10% interest on the arrearages because they never got a formal court order recognizing the informal agreement and changing the support obligation.
 This kind of problem can literally ruin your life.